Stochastic resonance of rotating particles in turbulence

-For $\omega_H/\omega_a<1/2$ (Fig.~\ref{fig:main_fig4}d), the phase lag angle is initially trapped in the potential minimum at weak noise levels (small $\omega_\eta/\omega_a$), exhibiting only mild fluctuations locally.
+For $\omega_H/\omega_a<1/2$ (Fig.~\ref{fig:fig4}e), the phase lag angle is initially trapped in the potential minimum at weak noise levels (small $\omega_\eta/\omega_a$), exhibiting only mild fluctuations locally.
 As the turbulence-induced fluctuations become comparable to the magnetic field strength ($\omega_\eta/\omega_a \approx 1$), preferential unidirectional escape occurs.
 This clearly identifies the observed resonant behavior as an example of stochastic resonance: a cooperative interplay between stochastic forcing and the external deterministic forcing.
 This phenomenon can be thought of as the particle ``surfing'' the rotating magnetic field, aided by the turbulent vorticity.
 At even higher noise levels, randomization overrides the cooperative effect, causing bidirectional escape and a decline in $\langle\dot{\beta}\rangle$.

-At the critical threshold $\omega_H/\omega_a = 1/2$, the potential well vanishes, rendering $\beta$ critically sensitive to any perturbations (Fig.~\ref{fig:main_fig4}f).
-In the supercritical range ($\omega_H/\omega_a \gg 1/2$), the potential well inherently favors persistent phase slipping, regardless of noise intensity (Fig.~\ref{fig:main_fig4}g), such that the SR mechanism vanishes in this regime.
+At the critical threshold $\omega_H/\omega_a = 1/2$, the potential well vanishes, rendering $\beta$ critically sensitive to any perturbations (Fig.~\ref{fig:fig4}g).
+In the supercritical range ($\omega_H/\omega_a \gg 1/2$), the potential well inherently favors persistent phase slipping, regardless of noise intensity (Fig.~\ref{fig:fig4}h), such that the SR mechanism vanishes in this regime.

-In the strongly subcritical regime $\omega_H/\omega_a \ll 1/2$, the resonance peak is purely set by the turbulent noise, making it sensitive to the preferential sampling effect \cite{mathai2020bubbly, calzavarini2008dimensionality, wang2024localization} (see Supplementary Information for neutral and heavy particles results).
+In strongly subcritical regime ($\omega_H/\omega_a \ll 1/2$), the resonance peak is purely set by the turbulent noise, making it sensitive to the preferential sampling effect \cite{mathai2020bubbly, calzavarini2008dimensionality, wang2024localization} (see Supplementary Information for neutral and heavy particles results).
 Here we introduce the relaxation time $\tau^* = 1/\left(\omega_a \sqrt{1-4\big(\frac{\omega_H}{\omega_a}\big)^2} \right)$.
-Physically, $\tau^*$ represents the characteristic time it takes for a perturbed particle rotational motion to return to its phase-locked state, i.e., $\dot{\beta}=0$, after a small disturbance (detailed derivations are in the Supplementary Information).
+Physically, $\tau^*$ represents the characteristic time it takes for a perturbed particle rotational motion to return to its phase-locked state, i.e., $\dot{\beta}=0$, after a small disturbance (detailed derivations are in Supplementary Information).
 Close to the critical ratio $\omega_H/\omega_a=1/2$, the significantly increasing particle relaxation time $\tau^*$ shifts the resonance position, making it the dominant factor.
 Therefore, a longer $\tau^*$ allows particles to escape the potential well even at lower noise levels.